-- The existence, implementation and smooth functioning of internal procedures. - In this context, it endeavours to verify and assess: - 1.
-The existence of procedures, which form the basis for good internal control: - if procedures do not exist, the auditor endeavours to have them developed and implemented by the relevant managers. - if procedures exist, it ensures that they are up to date and seeks to improve them. - 2.
-The correct application of internal procedures: - it verifies the knowledge, understanding and dissemination of these. - it ensures that the conduct of operations complies with the procedures, that the management complies with ethics and integrity, and that the controls are effectively performed within each of the business lines and departments. - 3.
-The analysis and control of risks associated with the operations carried out by the Company.
-More specifically, it ensures the procedures according to which these risks are accepted and managed as well as compliance with the limits which are laid down in these areas. - 4.
-The analysis of expenditure and investments.
-In particular, it seeks to verify the conditions under which contracts are entered into as well as the justification of expenses, whether these are personnel costs, other overheads or investments.
+- 1. Checks the existence of procedures that allow a good internal control: - if procedures do not exist, the internal auditor endeavours to have them developed and implemented by the relevant managers. - if procedures exist, he/she ensures that they are up to date and seeks to improve them. - 2.
+Checks the correct application of internal procedures: - he/she verifies the knowledge, understanding and dissemination of these within the Company.

+- he/she ensures that the conduct of operations complies with the procedures, that the management complies with ethics and integrity, and that the controls are effectively performed within each of the business lines and departments. - 3.
+Performs the analysis and control of risks associated with the operations carried out by the Company.
+More specifically, he/she ensures the procedures according to which these risks are accepted and managed as well as compliance with the limits which are laid down in these areas. - 4.
+Performs the analysis of expenditure and investments.
+In particular, he/she seeks to verify the conditions under which contracts are entered into as well as the justification of expenses, whether these are personnel costs, other overhead costs or investments. - → The review of the Company's internal organisation and administrative efficiency;

-- The review of the Company's internal organisation and administrative efficiency. - The Internal Audit may, either at the request of the audit committee or the executive committee or at its own initiative, review all situations calling into question the structures, commitments, profitability, productivity, people and management methods. - The proper conduct of the investigation or special investigation tasks.
+The Internal Audit may, either at the request of the audit committee or the managing director, supported by the executive committee, or at its own initiative, review all situations calling into question the structures, commitments, profitability, productivity, people and management methods.

+→ The proper conduct of the investigation or special investigation tasks;

-The Internal Audit function may carry out special tasks requested by the audit committee or the executive committee or when incidents of a suspicious or fraudulent nature require in-depth investigation, incidents which must be referred to Internal Audit immediately by the responsible hierarchical level.
+The Internal Audit function may carry out special tasks requested by the audit committee or the managing director, supported by the executive committee or in the context of incidents of a suspicious or fraudulent nature that require in-depth investigation (incidents which must be referred to the internal auditor immediately by the responsible hierarchical level).

-4. Appointment of the Internal Audit function
+4. Appointment of the internal auditor